Birch Bayh: Prison reform for juvenile offenders

-As chairman of the Subcommittee on Juvenile Delinquency, Bayh was the author, sponsor and chief architect of the Juvenile Justice and Delinquency Prevention Act, overhauling the youth prison system, including the requirement that juvenile offenders be separated from adults.
+As chairman of the Subcommittee on Juvenile Delinquency, Bayh was the author, sponsor and chief architect of the Juvenile Justice and Delinquency Prevention Act (JJDPA), overhauling the youth prison system, including the requirement that juvenile offenders be separated from adults.
 After chairing 1971 hearings on brutality and corruption in the youth prison system, Bayh introduced legislation in February 1972, which was signed into law in 1974.
 Besides the deinstitutionalization of noncriminal offenders, it also created the Office of Juvenile Justice and Delinquency Prevention within the Department of Justice, to ensure ongoing protections.
 The landmark legislation was reauthorized in 2002.
 During the October 3, 1977, signing ceremony for H. R. 6111, an extension of the Runaway and Homeless Youth Act, President Jimmy Carter noted his discontent with Bayh not being in attendance as he had "been very instrumental in the passage of this act".

+The consequences of the rapid expansion of the juvenile justice system under the JJDPA and the reframing of urban delinquency by Bayh as a "“matter of internal defense” fell mostly on Black communities.
+The act's "potentiality clause" defined the large majority of Black youth as "potential delinquents", allowing law enforcement and criminal justice institutions to firmly embed themselves in majority Black areas that had previously been served by the programs of the Great Society that were defined as “juvenile delinquency program[s]”.
+The provisions of the 1974 bill resulted in the rapid proliferation of security and surveillance measures in public schools in major cities such as Los Angeles, increasing contact between Black youth and law enforcement.
+Bayh justified these measures by claiming they would combat “a domestic Vietnam occurring in the hallways and classrooms of America.”